-If a medical expert signs off on your claim and validates that a breach of the standard of care occurred, and there is evidence to substantiate proximate cause, you can pursue compensatory damages.
+You can pursue compensatory damages when a medical expert signs off on your claim and validates that a breach of the standard of care occurred and there is evidence for proving proximate cause.

 Generally, there are two types of damages malpractice claimants pursue:

 If you or a loved one is considering taking legal action based upon the negligence of a doctor, surgeon, nurse, etc, do not delay in consulting with an attorney about your legal option.
 Why?
-In Florida, there is a two-year statute of limitations for a malpractice claim.
-That means you have two years, starting from the date of the injury or when you reasonably determined you were injured, to file a medical malpractice claim.
+The statute of limitations for a malpractice claim in Florida is two years.
+Starting from the date of the injury or the date when you reasonably determined you were injured, you have two years to file a medical malpractice claim.
 To determine if you have a malpractice case please call our Miami based office today.